hashtag-squirrel/my-little-snek/README.md

 ##### Tutorial Screen

 The tutorial screen or game instruction screen is there to inform the player what the game is about and how to play it.
-I consider it not part of the MVP, since the game is relatively simple and virtual pets are not uncommon.
-However, I believe it is almost a must-have, because it makes the beginning a little clearer for the player and explains the premise and gameplay, especially for players who are unfamiliar with virtual pets.
+I consider it not part of the MVP, since the game is relatively simple, and virtual pets are not uncommon.
+However, I believe it is almost a must-have because it makes the beginning a little clearer for the player and explains the premise and gameplay, especially for players who are unfamiliar with virtual pets.

 ##### Going back to the Welcome Screen after quitting the game